zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Will show your bed on you vehicle.
 This requires DynamicLocations to be enabled.
 This config may be migrated to dynamic locations.
 - Default Value: True

-## Tutorial
+## Hud

-### HasVehicleAnchoredWarning
+### HaseAnchorPrefabStateTextAboveAnchors
-- Description: Shows the anchored status if the player attempts to move the vehicle when anchored.
-A clearer way to tell players to remove the anchor so they can move.
+- Description: Shows the anchored status above vehicle anchors prefab.
+This text will update based on state change
 - Default Value: True

+### HideAnchorStateMessageTimer
+- Description: Hides the BepInEx.Configuration.ConfigDescription after X seconds a specific amount of time has passed.
+Setting this to 0 will mean it never hides
+- Default Value: 0

 ## Quick Start (DEBUG-ONLY)